Big Brother 8 (American season): Format

 This season featured numerous changes to the twist of the series.
 The main twists this season saw three sets of enemies entering the house together.
 This twist did not impact the main format, however, and HouseGuests were free to work with or against each other.
 Another twist this season saw one HouseGuest being "America's Player", and this HouseGuest was required to perform tasks for America.
 This allowed the viewers to also choose who this HouseGuest should target for eviction, as well as evict the HouseGuest of their choice.
 For the first Head of Household competition, Dick, Dustin, and Jessica were unable to compete, and were thus immune from the first eviction.
 This season also saw a Double Eviction week occur, making it the second season to feature this twist.

 HouseGuests

 Future appearances

 In 2008, Eric Stein and Jessica Hughbanks returned to host a Head of Household competition for Big Brother 9.
 During that same season, Dick Donato returned to host a Power of Veto competition.
 Jen Johnson participated in a food competition for Big Brother 10.
 Jessica was later a potential HouseGuest for Big Brother 11, but she ultimately did not enter the house.
 In 2011, Dick and Daniele Donato returned to compete on Big Brother 13 as part of the Dynamic Duos twist.
-In 2020, Daniele (now as Daniele Briones) returned to compete on Big Brother: All-Stars.
+In 2020, Daniele (now as Dani Briones) returned to compete on Big Brother: All-Stars.
+In 2025, Stein returned to Big Brother as "The Mastermind", the main antagonist of Big Brother 27.